 The necessity of a postnup to clarify ownership

-At this point, I would pause in my work and urge Hal and Wanda to create a postnuptial agreement with two qualified family law attorneys … one for each of them.
-This agreement will clarify the issues for everyone by “characterizing” assets as separate or community on an asset-by-asset basis, preventing legal problems down the line, regardless of the continuing viability of their marriage.
+At this point, I would pause in my work and urge Hal and Wanda to create a postnuptial agreement with two qualified family law attorneys, one for each.
+This agreement will clarify the issues for everyone by “characterizing” assets as separate or commingled on an asset-by-asset basis, preventing legal problems down the line, regardless of the continuing viability of their marriage.

 I would not feel comfortable working on their Estate Plan without such an agreement in place.
 Indeed, I would advise them against using any lawyer who tried to arrange something as complex as a lifetime spousal access trust or the burning of an exemption in a major gifting process without requiring a postnup—because that’s how it’s done properly.